dcreemer/hammerspoon-bear/README.md

 ## Demo

-Here's a brief video demonstrating some of the features:
+Here's a brief video demonstrating some of the features (click the image to play it on YouTube):

 [![video of features](https://img.youtube.com/vi/Hg0oS2m4czY/0.jpg)](https://www.youtube.com/watch?v=Hg0oS2m4czY)